-Club Sports Hall of Fame to enshrine 7th class in spring
+Club Sports Hall of Fame to enshrine 7th class April 10

 Liberty University's 2020 Club Sports Hall of Fame class was finalized this week, to be inducted in the spring semester — rather than in December — for the first time in the seven years the program has honored its former athletes, coaches, and administrators this way.

-The class includes Ryan Miller, an attack on the men's lacrosse team who graduated in 2016 as its all-time leading scorer; former ski and snowboard Head Coach Will Scheren, who led Liberty to the United States Collegiate Ski & Snowboard National Championships in its second and third seasons as a program in 2012-13; and Beth Frackleton, the founding men's and women's triathlon coach who helped establish that program as a national contender from 2010-14.
+The class includes Aaron Thompson, Liberty's second NCWA Grand National wrestling individual champion in 2012; former ski and snowboard Head Coach Will Scheren, who led Liberty to the United States Collegiate Ski & Snowboard National Championships in its second and third seasons as a program in 2012-13; and Beth Frackleton, the founding men's and women's triathlon coach who helped establish that program as a national contender from 2010-14.

-The Hall of Fame Committee is planning to host an induction ceremony in early April.
+The Hall of Fame Committee is planning to host an induction ceremony April 10 at noon at the Craddock Terry Hotel in downtown Lynchburg, Va.

 Scheren, who received his undergraduate degree through the School of Business in 2008 and Master's in Business Administration in 2012, helped open the Liberty Mountain Snowflex Centre in 2009.
 He led the Flames snowboarding team to a fourth-place USCSA national finish in 2013, his last season at the helm.